LDoni/Deciphering-the-Hidden-Ecology-of-Vibrio-in-the-Oceans/README.md

+# The TARA metagenomes used in this study are available from NCBI PRJEB1787, PRJEB4352, PRJEB9740 and PRJEB9691
 # Deciphering the Hidden Ecology of Vibrio in the Oceans

 This pipeline processes metagenomic TARA Ocean to analyze the *Vibrio* presence in the oceans